Home›Teacher Salary Calculator

 How much of my teacher salary is taken out for taxes?+

 The exact amount depends on your state, filing status, and deductions.
 At the federal level, most teachers fall in the 22%–24% marginal bracket, but their effective rate is lower due to the standard deduction.
-You'll also owe 6.2% Social Security (up to the wage cap) and 1.45% Medicare.
+You'll also owe 6.2% Social Security (up to the wage cap) and 1.45% Medicare — unless you teach in a non-covered state.
 State income tax varies from 0% (Florida, Texas, etc.) to over 9% (California, Oregon).
-Many teachers also pay 6–10% into a state pension.
+Many teachers also pay 6–14% into a state pension.

 Know Your Worth